 The interventions, such as herbs, vitamins and minerals, traditional Chinese medicine, special diets, naturopathy, and homeopathy, are used to battle all manner of ills.

-A new study, now published in
+A new study, now published in JAMA Oncology, takes a look at this question.

 Complementary or alternative?

 The terms "complementary" and "alternative" medicine are often used interchangeably.
-However,
+However, strictly speaking, complementary medicine is used alongside conventional treatment, whereas alternative medicine is used instead of medical interventions.

 But in reality, there is a great deal of overlap between the two categories.
 As the authors write in their recent paper, they should be considered "entities along a continuum, rather than being distinct entities."